Dimch/stock-market-simulator-node-vuetify/MONOREPO.md

 npm run dev
 ```

+This is the quickest workflow and keeps the backend on in-memory SQLite.

 ### Work inside Docker while editing on the host

 ```bash
 npm run docker:up
 ```

+Use this workflow when you want the backend running against the Compose-managed PostgreSQL container.

 ### Work on just one package